Best Electric & Hybrid Car Deals For March 2025

 If you’re not sure if an electric car is right for you, here are some important considerations (more reasons why you should switch to an EV) to make before deciding:

-• charging stations Plug-in Hybrid or All Electric.
+• Plug-in Hybrid or All Electric.
 There is more variety in car models for a plug-in hybrid (PHEV), which initially runs on electric power before switching to a gas/electric hybrid mode.
 However, battery electric vehicles (BEV) are more efficient, quieter, have lower carbon emissions, and potentially overall lower costs.

 • Charging Stations.
 A level 1 charging station, which is a standard household 120-volt outlet, can be used but the charging times are extremely slow (up to 24 hours) and generally not feasible if you use your car on a daily basis.
 A level 2 charging station, which is a 240-volt outlet like the one the dryer and oven use, can be installed in your home.
 It’s also a good idea to check around your area for public charging stations.